See also information on interim supply on MOSL’s website.

 As water and wastewater services are essential utilities, protections are in place in the event that a retailer makes a makes a disorderly exit from the market so that the supply points of affected customers’ premises are allocated to an alternative retailer without undue delay.

 The Interim Supply Code (ISC) sets out the interim supply arrangements where a retailer is no longer able to provide services to its customers.
-Where this happens, customers do not need to take any action as we will transfer their water and wastewater services to an alternative retailer.
-During this time, customers will not notice any change to their supply as their water services will continue as before.
+Where this happens, customers do not need to take any action as we will transfer their water and wastewater retail services to an alternative retailer.
+During this time, customers will not notice any change to their supply as their water and wastewater services will continue as before.

 Interim supply arrangements only apply to retailers, they do not apply to wholesale monopoly water companies.